 All of these credit reporting agencies also allow you to check your full credit history by ordering a free copy of your credit report once a year.

 To obtain your credit report, you need to be formally identified.
 You may be asked to provide your full name, address, date of birth, previous address, and/or driver’s licence number.
 A free credit report will arrive within 10 days of the request, but you can acquire it sooner if you’re willing to pay for it.

 Why do you need to check your credit score?

-Your credit score is important because it directly influences how much credit a lender will give you as a borrower.
-People with a lower credit score are viewed by lenders as being a bigger risk of not paying back the money.
+Your credit score is important because it may influence how much credit a lender will give you as a borrower.
+People with a lower credit score may be viewed by lenders as being a bigger risk of not paying back the money.

 If your credit score is good, it shows a lender that you have the ability to meet your financial obligations if they give you a credit card or a loan.
-A bad credit score can result in you getting charged extra interest or getting knocked back on a loan altogether because financial institutions aren’t willing to loan you their money.
+A bad credit score could result in you getting charged extra interest or getting knocked back on a loan altogether.

 Tim always paid off his debts on time.
 After moving house, Tim didn’t receive his credit card statements for almost 6 months.